AlvesBernardo/App-Developement-Backend/README.md

 You may import students from the excel sheel like you provided us with.

+# Code
+There is some static code like teacher courses etc, as these need to come from progress so we needed to simulate the envoirenment.

 # License
 Kotlin is distributed under the terms of the Apache License (Version 2.0).
 See [license folder](license/README.md) for details.